kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ### 22:53:15 – FLOOR -8

 (In the middle, a hatch.
 Square, steel and rusted.
-Federation-issue emergency escape hatch.)
+SPA-issue emergency escape hatch.)

 Stamped into its surface: